irawoodring/343/cpp-lectures/PITCHME.md

 When an object is created in C++, it is given some functions.
 These functions are the:

-  - copy operator
+  - copy constructor
-  - move operator
+  - move constructor
   - copy operator=
   - move operator=
   - destructor